9. Preparing for a Release

 git push --set-upstream origin 3.1RC

-9.3.2.
-Updating the Splashscreen¶
+9.3.3.
+Updating the Splashscreen

 The splashscreen is the first thing the user sees when running VisIt so the version number included in the splashscreen image should be up to date.
 Updating the splashscreen usually means just updating the version number in the current splashscreen images but in the event of a major or minor release (when the first or second digit in the version changes), the splashscreen images should be redesigned to showcase new features.

 There are two image files associated with the splashscreen, both of which are XCF.
 XCF files are the native image format of the GIMP image-editing program.
-One is for the splashscreen and the second is for the icon on MacOS X. They are both used as the first step in the process to create the splashscreen and icon.
+One is for the splashscreen and the second is for the icon on macOS.
+They are both used as the first step in the process to create the splashscreen and icon.

 The rest of this section will be focused on updating the version number.
 Changing the images would be the same in terms of the mechanics involved except that it would involve more editing of the image files.

-9.3.2.1.
-Changing the version on the splashscreen¶
+9.3.3.1.
+Changing the version on the splashscreen

 Follow these steps to update the version on the splashscreen.